 Our primary goal is to grow our roster of trained community artist-instructors.
 Many, after learning these basics, have used their skills in the H’art Studio program at H’art Centre and others have applied their expertise and adapted their learning in order to craft inclusive art experiences in the wider community.

-We will invite local community artists to express interest in attending a MixAbilities training session in May/June.
+We will invite local community artists to express interest in attending a MixAbilities training session to be held on June 25, 2022.

-Facilitator Karen Dolan will guide up to 10 community artists through MixAbilities modules 1-5.
-We will offer the opportunities on Sunday, May 30, and Sunday, June 6, 2021, in THE BOX at the Centre.
-There will be a maximum of 5 community artists per full-day session.
+Facilitator Karen Dolan will guide up to 10 community artists through MixAbilities modules 1-5 in THE MIX at H’art Centre.
 Using the H’art Studio program as an example to explore the importance of inclusive arts training, the group will complete modules on communication techniques, lesson planning, creative space considerations, and arts-based instructional strategies.
 After a short lunch break, the community artists will be introduced to H’art’s Workshop Application and its supportive resource guide that will help create an inclusive workshop.
 Towards the end of the day, Karen will introduce local artist-instructors and/or artists to share their experience in the inclusive arts with the group.
 The day will conclude with a wrap-up and reflection Q&A. There are no fees for this training session thanks to the generosity of the Edward and Anna C. Churchill Foundation.
-In fact, you will receive a $200 honorarium to attend this full-day event.
-If you would like to complete the full MixAbilities Training, you can then register to take part in module 6, a two-part paid practicum scheduled at a later date.
+If you would like to complete the full MixAbilities Training, you can then register to take part in module 6, a two-part practicum scheduled at a later date.

 For those community artists opting to complete the full MixAbilities Training, you will complete module 6 practicum during the summer.
 You will deliver the workshop created in the previous session to H’art Studio artists.
 Karen Dolan and H’art staff will observe the delivery of the workshop, document the execution of learned strategies, and provide feedback.
-H’art will pay you an honorarium for participating in this two-day x 2-hour practicum.
-In addition, interested participants may wish to take a module on our Zoom best practices and deliver a short online workshop to Virtual H’art Studio artists.
+In addition, interested participants may wish to take a module on our Zoom best practices and deliver a short online workshop.

 H’art Centre has introduced over 1500 volunteers, placement students, community artists, and arts educators to our approach since 1998.
 We launched the MixAbilities Inclusive Arts Training Program, a formal blueprint of our approach to meaningful arts programming in 2018.
 MixAbilities received the City of Kingston’s Celebrating Accessibility Awards in 2018.